dragos-panaitescu-itss/securebanking-openbanking-uk-fidc-initializer/README.md

 `managed-objects/additional`
 `managed-objects/openbanking`

-If `CONFIG_DIRECTORY_PATH` is set to the default relative path of `config/` then default prebaked managedObjects will be used and not your mounted ConfigMap
+If `CONFIG_DIRECTORY_PATH` is set to the default relative path of `config/defaults/` then default prebaked managedObjects will be used and not your mounted ConfigMap

-The `/additional` path will only be called if `ENVIRONMENT_TYPE` is set to `CDK` - This is used primarily for testing.
+The `/additional` path will only be called if `ENVIRONMENT_TYPE` is set to `CDK` - This is used primarily for testing and development.

 ### ConfigMap mount example